Z0rdak/RepetierSharp/README.md

 ### More examples

-Create a connection, register an event handler for successfull connection, which activates the printer with the slug "Delta" and enqueues and starts the job with the id 6.
+Create a connection, register an event handler for successfull connection, which activates the printer with the slug " Delta" and enqueues and starts the job with the id 6.

 ```csharp
 RepetierConnection rc = new RepetierConnectionBuilder()